 A Nightmare on Elm Street 3: Dream Warriors (1987)

-Possibly the last good Elm Street film depending on who you talk to.
+Possibly the last good Elm Street film depending on who you talk to, though a rewatch of A New Nightmare may be required.
 With a fresh change of scenery for the franchise and one that can carry on the story of the first film in a satisfactory way by bringing back some of the originals characters.
 This is where we truly begin to see some of the comedy that Freddy was so well known for.
 But, as we keep some of that darkness, it isn’t all fun and games that the future films end up being.
 Always worth a watch just for the Dokken song!

 Nightmare Cinema (2018)